 Should I Rebrand WordPress for Clients?

 When we manage clients we want to make sure they feel secure and safe.
-We generally sell WordPress sites on the basis that it is simple and user friendly.
+We generally sell WordPress sites on the basis that it is simple and user-friendly.
 So we should do everything in our power to provide that experience.
+An easy way to handle this is to rebrand WordPress to make clients more comfortable.

 We feel this area has been lacking in the client handover process.
 Let’s say you’ve made your fantastic website and taken care of your client the whole way through.
 You hand them the login details and they’re greeted with a foreign logo and a ton of unfamiliar options.
 Suddenly they don’t feel so secure anymore.